-However, eligible taxpayers who elect to enter the simplified tax system (STS) will generally work out deductions for their depreciating assets under the STS rules - see STS taxpayers on page 31.
+However, eligible taxpayers who elect to enter the simplified tax system (STS) will generally work out deductions for their depreciating assets under the STS rules - see STS taxpayers on page 30.

-Steps in working out your deduction
+Steps to work out your deduction

-Under the UCA, there are a number of steps in working out your deduction for the decline in value of a depreciating asset:
+Under the UCA, there are a number of steps to work out your deduction for the decline in value of a depreciating asset:

-- Is your asset a depreciating asset covered by the UCA? - see What is a depreciating asset? on this page - Do you hold the depreciating asset? - see Who can claim deductions for the decline in value of a depreciating asset? on page 4 - Has the depreciating asset started to decline in value? - see When does a depreciating asset start to decline in value? on page 6 - What method will you use to work out decline in value? see Methods of working out decline in value on page 6 - What is the effective life of the depreciating asset? - see Effective life on page 11 - What is the cost of your depreciating asset? - see The cost of a depreciating asset on page 14 - Must you reduce your deduction for any use for other than a taxable purpose? - see Decline in value of a depreciating asset used for other than a taxable purpose on page 8.
+- Is your asset a depreciating asset covered by the UCA?
+See What is a depreciating asset? on this page. - Do you hold the depreciating asset?
+See Who can claim deductions for the decline in value of a depreciating asset? on the next page. - Has the depreciating asset started to decline in value?
+See When does a depreciating asset start to decline in value? on page 5. - What method will you use to work out decline in value?
+See Methods of working out decline in value on page 6. - What is the effective life of the depreciating asset?
+See Effective life on page 11.

+- What is the cost of your depreciating asset?
+See The cost of a depreciating asset on page 13. - Must you reduce your deduction for any use for other than a taxable purpose?

+See Decline in value of a depreciating asset used for other than a taxable purpose on page 8.